RocketChat/docs-old/guides/user-guides/user-management.md

 - How to remove users;
 - How to change a user roles.

-Next we will analyze how to carry out the procedures mentioned.
+Next we will analyze how to carry out the mentioned procedures.

 ## Creating a new user